 ADD THE TRIM

-Now when you created the actual shed and was added the trim around the door, you left a 1″ gap.
+When you created the actual shed and added the trim around the door, you left a 1″ gap.
 The trim on this door will sit on this gap.

 To make sure you give the door the correct overlap, create a template from a scrap board.
 Mark a line on this board that is 1″ from an edge.
 This edge will then sit against the base (plywood and cedar boards) and the trim will extend to this line.